InternetComputerOG/gaming_market_demo/docs/lob_update_checklist.md

 - [ ] System maintains solvency under all conditions
 - [ ] Performance meets requirements (tick < 200ms)
 - [ ] Documentation is complete and accurate

----

-**Next Steps**: Begin with Phase 1.1 (`app/engine/lob_matching.py`) as this contains the critical fee calculation fix that was already identified and tested.
-Then proceed systematically through each phase, validating at each step.